Substance Misuse Worker BRIDGEND £22,737.04

 HMP & YOI Parc is committed to a clean air policy for the wellbeing of its staff, and to protect them from the risks of passive smoking.
 Our prison is a smoke-free environment, and smoking is not permitted in any area of the establishment.
 The conveyance of smoking paraphernalia (including tobacco, cigarettes and e-cigarettes) through the Keylock and into the prison will be considered a disciplinary offence under the company’s Disciplinary Policy.

-Jobs that might be of interest:Purchasing Clerk
+Jobs that might be of interest:Teacher - IT

 Apply now Detainee Custody Officer